pharmlovex/pharmlovex/README.md

-- 👋 Hi, I’m @pharmlovex
+- 👋 Hi, I'm bio-data scientist
-- 👀 I’m interested in Data analytics/Biotech
+- 👀 I have experience in differential expression gene analysis,  bio data wrangling and data curation for maching learning.
-- 🌱 I have competences in Python, panda, numpy, seaborn, SQL, salesforce admin.
+- 🌱 I have competences in R, bash scripting, Python, panda, numpy, seaborn, SQL, salesforce admin.
-- I am currently learning python scripts deployments with flask, react and nodejs
-- 💞️ I’m looking to collaborate on Data analytics projects
+- 💞️ I’m looking to collaborate on artifical intelligence projects
 - You can reach me on pharmifedayoojo@gmail.com